Axelpuff/hundredschools/descriptions/confucius/views/odes/quote.md

-Only with you can I speak of the odes!
+*"Only with you can I speak of the odes!"*